typo3-trainer-network/tccd-training/slides/fonts/README.md

 # Fonts

-These fonts were used according to the TYPO3 Style Guides:
+These fonts were used according to the TYPO3 Style Guide:

 [https://typo3.org/project/brand/style-guide/]()